prowler-cloud/prowler/README.md

     ```
 ## Database providers connector

 You can send the Prowler's output to different databases (right now only PostgreSQL is supported).

 Jump into the section for the database provider you want to use and follow the required steps to configure it.
 ### PostgreSQL
 - Install psql
     - Mac -> `brew install libpq`
     - Ubuntu -> `sudo apt-get install postgresql-client `
     - RHEL/Centos -> `sudo yum install postgresql10`

+#### Credentials
+There are two options to pass the PostgreSQL credentials to Prowler:
+##### Using a .pgpass file
-- Configure a `~/.pgpass` file into the root folder of the user that is going to launch Prowler ([pgpass file doc](https://www.postgresql.org/docs/current/libpq-pgpass.html)), including an extra field at the end of the line, separated by `:`, to name the table, for instance:
+Configure a `~/.pgpass` file into the root folder of the user that is going to launch Prowler ([pgpass file doc](https://www.postgresql.org/docs/current/libpq-pgpass.html)), including an extra field at the end of the line, separated by `:`, to name the table, for instance:
         `hostname:port:database:username:password:prowler_findings`
+##### Using environment variables
+Configure the following environment variables:
+    - `POSTGRES_HOST`
+    - `POSTGRES_PORT`
+    - `POSTGRES_USER`
+    - `POSTGRES_PASSWORD`
+    - `POSTGRES_DB`

 - Create a table in your PostgreSQL database to store the Prowler's data.
 You can use the following SQL statement to create the table:
 ```
 CREATE TABLE  IF NOT EXISTS prowler_findings ( profile TEXT, account_number TEXT, region TEXT, check_id TEXT, result TEXT, item_scored TEXT, item_level TEXT, check_title TEXT,
 result_extended TEXT,
 check_asff_compliance_type TEXT,
 severity TEXT,
 service_name TEXT,
 check_asff_resource_type TEXT,
 check_asff_type TEXT,
 risk TEXT,
 remediation TEXT,
 documentation TEXT,
 check_caf_epic TEXT,
 resource_id TEXT,
 prowler_start_time TEXT,
 account_details_email TEXT,
 account_details_name TEXT,
 account_details_arn TEXT,
 account_details_org TEXT,
 account_details_tags  TEXT
 );
 ```

 - Execute Prowler with `-d` flag, for example:
-    `./prowler -M csv -d postgres`
+    `./prowler -M csv -d postgresql`
     > *Note*: This command creates a `csv` output file and stores the Prowler output in the configured PostgreSQL DB.
 It's an example, `-d` flag **does not** require `-M` to run.

 ## Advanced Usage